AtharvPandey/Zaikaa/client/README.md

 # Features

-User-Friendly Interface: A clean and modern design that enhances user experience and navigation.
+-User-Friendly Interface: A clean and modern design that enhances user experience and navigation.

-Menu Exploration: Browse through a diverse range of food items and restaurant menus.
+-Menu Exploration: Browse through a diverse range of food items and restaurant menus.

-Dynamic Offers Page: View and interact with attractive offers and discounts.
+-Dynamic Offers Page: View and interact with attractive offers and discounts.

-Search Functionality: Quickly find restaurants or food items with our intuitive search feature.
+-Search Functionality: Quickly find restaurants or food items with our intuitive search feature.

-Responsive Design: Optimized for various devices and screen sizes to provide a consistent experience across desktops, tablets, and smartphones.
+-Responsive Design: Optimized for various devices and screen sizes to provide a consistent experience across desktops, tablets, and smartphones.